kingzamzon/docs/docs/sdk/wrapped-keys/storing-wrapped-key-metadata.md

 ### Instantiating a `LitNodeClient`

-Here we are instantiating an instance of `LitNodeClient` and connecting it to the `cayenne` Lit network.
+Here we are instantiating an instance of `LitNodeClient` and connecting it to the `datil-dev` Lit network.

 ```ts
 import { LitNodeClient } from "@lit-protocol/lit-node-client";